5 Fermented Foods We Can’t Live Without

 How to Enjoy: Dairy-free yogurt can be tossed into smoothies, eaten with fresh fruit, nuts, seeds, cacao nibs, or granola, or used as a topping for oatmeal, pancakes, French toast, or chia pudding.
 You can use unsweetened dairy-free yogurt in savory situations, too.
 Mix it with some herbs and garlic for a delicious dipping sauce or creamy salad dressing, or dollop it on your chili in place of sour cream.

-Recipe to Try: DIY Almond Milk Yogurt by Vega
+Recipe to Try: Almond Milk Yogurt by My Quiet Kitchen

 5. Pickles